mahnoormahnoorr/Quantization/README.md

 ## 📖 What to Expect in This Repo

 1. **Implementation Examples**
-   - Scripts for loading, quantizing, and saving models with each method.
+   - Scripts for loading, quantizing, and saving models.
-   - Examples include small models (`facebook/opt-125m`) so you can try things quickly, and notes for scaling to larger models.
+   - Examples include small models (for example; `facebook/opt-125m`) so you can try things quickly, and notes for scaling to larger models.

 2. **Benchmarks**
    - Inference time comparisons before and after quantization.
-   - Model size reduction (disk footprint in MB/GB).
+   - Model size reduction (disk footprint in MB).
-   - VRAM usage snapshots where applicable.

 3. **Guides & Utilities**
-   - Helper functions for measuring folder size, timing inference, and testing outputs.
+   - Helper functions for measuring model size, timing inference, and testing the quantized model.
-   - Notes on environment setup for GPU clusters (CUDA / PyTorch / bitsandbytes compatibility).

-4. **Reproducibility**
-   - Each script is self-contained and documented.
-   - Expected output snippets are included in the `README` sections or script comments.
+   - Notes on how to run the examples on Puhti, Mahti and LUMI.

 ---